 Identify Your Goals

-Your goal may be to increase revenue through online sales sources by a specific number, or you may be trying to gain leads through your online marketing efforts.
-Perhaps you have a goal of increasing traffic to your website or growing your subscriber base.
+Your goal may be to increase revenue through online sales sources by a specific metric, or you may be trying to gain leads through your online marketing efforts.
+Perhaps you have a goal of increasing traffic to your website, improving your conversion rate, or growing your subscriber base.
 You are in charge of goal creation, so make it specific to the business and your overarching marketing goals.

 Know Your Audience